Raw banana Chips | Nenthrangai Varuval

 • Heat oil in a deep pan and once the oil heats up start slicing the bananas directly over the oil.
 Hold the mandolin with one hand and slice with the other hand.
 Keep a safe distance from the oil.
 Make sure you adjust the mandolin slicing width thin, to get even thin chips.

-• After slicing about ½ a banana, pour a tsp of the turmeric salt mixture into the hot oil.
+• After slicing about ½ a banana, pour a teaspoon of the turmeric salt mixture into the hot oil.
 Make sure you spread it around and pour.

 • Mix it well and let the chips cook on medium-high heat.